jdnweltz/jdnweltz_dep.github.io/content/_index.md

       #   Leave `date_end` empty if it's your current employer.
       #   Begin multi-line descriptions with YAML's `|2-` multi-line prefix.
       items:
-        - title: Applied Scientist, Sponsored Products
-          company: Amazon
-          company_url: ''
-          #company_logo: amazon
-          location: New York
-          date_start: '2021-06-01'
-          date_end: '2021-08-25'
-          description: |2-
-              * Designed a  reinforcement learning algorithm to better select advertisements sourced by a variety of machine learning algorithms using query features and partially observed customer behavior signals
-              * Implemented the infrastructure for evaluating the advantages of modifications to advertisement sourcing algorithms on downstream outcomes in Spark
-              * Ran off-line experiments testing the utility of my algorithm over a week of Amazon search query traffic and found that it was consistently capturing more than 3% of the high-quality ads missed by the current method

         - title: Applied Scientist, Prime Machine Learning Team
           company: Amazon
           company_url: ''